Staff & Board

 Diane Looney moved to Stowe in 2013 after spending 14 years living abroad in Hong Kong and London, where she worked as an interior designer.
 After earning a degree in art history, she worked at the Museum of African Art in Washington, D.C., and was a researcher and cataloguer at the Art Museum of The Chinese University in Hong Kong, organizing the Museum's ceramics collection.
 Additionally, she worked at Christie's Auction House in sales in the Chinese ceramic department.
 In addition to art, Diane's interests include historic preservation, land conservation, and recreational sports including tennis, hiking, cross country skiing, and yoga.
 She currently serves on the board of Landmarks West, a historic preservation group in New York City, and has been active on fundraising committees for the Central Park Conservancy, Orpheus Chamber Orchestra, and Sheriffs Meadow Foundation, a land trust in Massachusetts.
 Diane is married with three grown sons, who all learned to ski in Stowe, and four cherished grandchildren.

 Lisa is a natural “connector” in both work and play.
 She absolutely loves bringing people together!
 As a young mother living in Wellesley, MA, she created the Wellesley Mothers Forum.
 Then when she and her husband Spencer moved to Boston as empty-nesters, she created the Beacon Hill Womens Forum.
 During the day Lisa connects people with new homes as a real estate agent and at night she brings them together on the dance floor as the singer in The Walkin’ Blues Band or over romantic dinners with her Beacon Hill Jazz Quartet.
-Now as a Stowe resident Lisa is bringing her creative energy to the community through the HDAC.
+Now as a Stowe resident Lisa is bringing her creative energy to the community through The Current

 Courtney is a ninth generation Vermonter and her love of science and nature guided her through degrees in Marine & Freshwater Biology as well as Molecular, Cell and Developmental Biology.
 She has worked in biotechnology research for the last 20 years and currently works for Adimab LLC in Lebanon, NH as an antibody engineer.
 She has always felt a strong connection between science and art.
 Stunning photographs of microscopic cell structures, diagrams of complex biological systems and recognizing the golden ratio displayed in natural phenomena are all examples she believes inextricably tie two worlds together.
 The combination of science and art has helped her understand and communicate ideas within her work and as a teacher in the laboratory and classroom.
 She dabbles in photography, fiber art, and linocuts.
 She is a field guide fanatic and loves to identify anything living in the fields, forests, waters or skies.
 She moved to Stowe in 2016 after marrying her husband, Ryan and they have two lovely daughters, Lydia and Louisa.
 Her family loves spending the day skiing or riding on the mountain or taking care of the many cows on the farm.
 Living on a dairy farm, helping to support the agriculture that preserves Stowe's gorgeous landscape and raising children back in her home state is a dream come true.